 Why Insulate? — An Introduction to Insulation

 Although insulation is an important part of every building, it is often the least understood.
-Many people aren’t aware of the many places energy is lost in a home.
-As an Owens Corning® Certified Energy Expert®, Stevens Insulation understands the science behind the building envelope.
+Many people aren’t aware of the many places that energy is lost in a home.
+As an Owens Corning® Certified Energy Expert® professional, Stevens Insulation understands the science behind the building envelope.
 So, you can turn to us to learn more about the benefits of insulation.

 Insulation lays a foundation of energy efficiency for residential, commercial and industrial structures.
 It is one of the most cost-effective ways to save energy and reduce monthly heating and cooling costs.
 Whether you are remodeling a home or building a new business, there are many benefits of insulation: